pauliceia/vgiws/doc/server/db_connection.md

 Open a browser and enter in 'http://localhost:7474/browser/' to show the database interface.
 If is the once, will appear to change the password.

-Now creaate a new database, opening the neo4j.conf file:
+Now create a new database or change it, open the neo4j.conf file:

 ```
 $ sudo nano /etc/neo4j/neo4j.conf